Yellow (clothing)

 Yellow is a Bangladesh-based fashion brand and clothing retailer owned by Beximco.
 Its corporate headquarters is located at Beximco Industrial Park, Dhaka, Bangladesh.
-The largest of the Yellow stores are located in Bashundhara City Shopping Complex, Sanmar Ocean City Chittagong and Jamuna Future Park.
+The largest of the Yellow stores are located in Bashundhara City Shopping Complex, Sanmar Ocean City Chittagong and Jamuna Future Park with other outlets at Banani, Gulshan, Dhanmondi, Mohammadpur, Mirpur, Uttara, Bailey Road, Wari and Maghbazar.
 There are several stores located in Pakistan.
 In 2014, Beximco announced the opening of new outlets in Dubai, Toronto, and New York City.